rse-ops/landscape/_includes/paper/what-is-rseops.md

 The role of Research Software Engineer (RSE) has been emerging in the last decade, and due to the hybrid nature of working environments across cloud, and HPC, DevOps practices are logically being adopted.
-So if DevOps is the intersection of \"Developer\" and \"Operations,\" then how does this concept map to this new space, where high performance computing, or more generally, Research Software Engineering is at the forefront?
+So if DevOps is the intersection of "Developer" and "Operations," then how does this concept map to this new space, where high performance computing, or more generally, Research Software Engineering is at the forefront?